300 Blackout vs 5.56 vs 6.5 Grendel 2026: AR-15 Caliber Comparison (Data-Driven) header image

 5.56 vs .300 BLK is the holy war.
 Both fit standard AR-15 lowers.
 Both share bolts and magazines.
 The difference is philosophy: 5.56 maximizes velocity and range from longer barrels. .300 BLK maximizes suppressor performance and short-barrel efficiency.

 The trap: People buy .300 BLK for "better performance" without owning a suppressor, then complain about $0.85/round ammo.
-If you're not running a can, 5.56 does everything .300 BLK does—cheaper and with better long-range ballistics.
+If you're not running a can, 5.56 does everything .300 BLK does, cheaper and with better long-range ballistics.

 The answer: 5.56 for your first AR. .300 BLK for your dedicated suppressor host.
 6.5 Grendel for your precision upper.
 Different tools for different jobs.
+See our 300 Blackout deep dive for complete build and ammo recommendations.
+AAC is also back with the MPW Series suppressor-optimized .300 BLK rifles.

 >